steverusso/bigtech.fail/website/content/events/facebook-bans-patriot-prayer-and-joey-gibson/index.md

  - [ 'twitter.com/daveyalba/status/1301982946115678208', 'https://archive.vn/6Qx5Y' ]
  - [ 'share.par.pw/post/b1d7c97919dd4a23bff4c9b96d2d4e9e', 'https://archive.is/c3mvC' ]
  - [ 'share.par.pw/post/23ea7740914b4001ac7f299596951424', 'https://archive.is/CGGUY' ]
+ - [ 'Breitbart "Joe Biden Claims, Without Evidence, Portland Victim Incited His Own Death" by Joel B. Pollak (2 Sep 2020)', 'https://archive.is/QlKWw' ]
 ---

-On August 29, 2020, Patriot Prayer member Aaron Danielson (also known as "Jay Bishop") was murdered in Portland, OR by Michael Reinoehl, who described himself as 100% Antifa.
+On August 29, 2020, Patriot Prayer member Aaron Danielson (also known as "Jay Bishop") was stalked and murdered in Portland, Oregon by a man named Michael Reinoehl, who described himself as 100% Antifa.
 On September 3, Reinoehl was killed by U.S. Marshals when they attempted to apprehend him.
 The next day, Facebook not only deleted the Patriot Prayer page, but also banned its founder, Joey Gibson, along with several of the page's admins.
 Joey Gibson issued the following statement:

 > Official statement: Antifa groups murdered my friend while he was walking
 > home, and instead of the multibillion dollar company (FACEBOOK) banning
 > Portland antifa pages they ban Patriot Prayer, Joey Gibson, and several other